brorbw/toastyMobile/readme.md

 # To Do:
-	Update Cordova config.xml to allow app to run as background process Add splash screen, fade out & fade in, div already in place; id "loadOverlay" Add vibration plugin to cordova, if @me then vibrate if process in background Store / load settings from local storage
+	Add splash screen, fade out & fade in, div already in place; id "loadOverlay" Add vibration plugin to cordova, if @me then vibrate if process in background Store / load settings from local storage